Structure-Aware Contrastive Learning with Fine-Grained Binding Representations for Drug Discovery: Methodology

 \subsubsection{Drug and protein encoders}

-As shown in Figure~\ref{fig:framework}, the initial inputs of our model are string-based representations of drugs and proteins.
+As shown in Fig.~\ref{fig:framework}, the initial inputs of our model are string-based representations of drugs and proteins.
 For a protein sequence $P$, we adopt the \emph{structure-aware vocabulary}~\cite{su2023saprot}, where each residue is replaced by one of 441 tokens that couple amino acids with 3-D geometric features.
 This design alleviates the lack of explicit structural information in amino acid sequences.
 For a drug sequence $D$, we employ SELFIES~\cite{Krenn2022}, a robust chemical string representation where every valid string representation can be unambiguously decoded into a chemically valid molecular graph, thereby avoiding invalid structures that may arise from SMILES.

 Two frozen pre-trained encoders are employed to transform input sequences into representations.
-Protein sequences are encoded by Saport~\cite{su2023saprot}, which jointly models amino acid tokens and structural features to produce embeddings $\mathbf{P}$.
-Drug SELFIES sequences are processed by SELFormer~\cite{selformer}, yielding embeddings $\mathbf{D}$.
-These embeddings capture cross-modal semantics relevant to molecular binding.
-The modular framework supports substitution with alternative language models, such as ESM-2~\cite{esm2} for proteins or ChemBERTa-2~\cite{chemberta2} for molecules.
+Protein sequences are encoded by SaProt~\cite{su2023saprot}, which jointly models amino acid tokens and structural features to produce sequence embeddings $\mathbf{H}_t$.
+Drug SELFIES sequences are processed by SELFormer~\cite{selformer}, yielding sequence embeddings $\mathbf{H}_d$.
+The encoders remain frozen during training to leverage their learned structural priors efficiently, while only the downstream interaction modules and projection layers are optimized.
+Our selection of encoders is grounded in controlled ablation studies.